millanek/Dsuite/README.md

 ```
 Selected updates (full update history is accessible on gitHub):
+v0.5 r45:   Major update:   - code re-factoring, including proper subsampling for f4-ratio calculations
+                            - First implementation of the Kolgomorov-Sminov test for homoplasy (--KS-test-for-homoplasy) in Dtrios; still somewhat experimental and works only in the "_BBAA.txt" output
+                            - Very small p-values now don't get rounded to 0 but are bounded at 2.3e-16
 v0.4 r43:   First implementation of the pool-seq (-p) option in in Dtrios
 v0.4 r28:   Merged DtriosParallel from https://github.com/feilchenfeldt and refreshed documentation
 v0.3 r27:   Added the -o (--out-prefix) option to allow more flexibility in naming output files